 He is presently completing the second volume of Anatomy of Misremembering, which treats von Balthasar’s relation to Heidegger.
 On completion of this volume, he will return to his project on Gnosticism and, in particular, to books he has been writing on German Idealism and German and English Romanticism.

-As a Keough-Naughton fellow, Professor O’Regan plans to explore two themes: Sacrament and sign in the work of James Joyce, and metaphysical deliberations in the poetry of Thomas Kinsella.
+As a Keough-Naughton fellow, Professor O’Regan organized a roundtable on the work of John Banville during the novelist's visit to campus in November 2018.
+He introduced the poet John Deane to the campus community before his reading at the Snite Museum of Art in November 2019.
+Future plans are to explore two themes: Sacrament and sign in the work of James Joyce, and metaphysical deliberations in the poetry of Thomas Kinsella.